Back 2 Basics: Creating a Social Media Strategy

 There are a million tools out there to help you plan, schedule and create content for your social media channels.
 I'm only going to talk about the 4 that I've used and recommend.
 However, I know these can be a bit of an investment if you're just starting out, so here's some honorable mentions that might be a better fit for you to get started with:

 If you want more info about this tool, there is a TON of features.
-I have a full guide in the Conrad Hub and a mini version of the blog post on the regular blog.
+I have a full guide in the zero strategy course and a mini version of the blog post on the regular blog.
 Below is a quick overview of CoSchedule to give you an idea of what you can use CoSchedule for.
-This video is pulled from the Hub, so if you'd like to watch the rest of the videos, you'll need to sign up for the Conrad Hub.
+This video is pulled from the course, so if you'd like to watch the rest of the videos, you'll need to sign up for the zero strategy.

 Here's a sneak peek of Buffer (This is an older video since I no longer use this tool).
 Buffer is a really affordable option if you're new to social media.